traefik-workshops/traefik-azure-arc-jumpstart-drops/4-tls/README.md

 ### Important Notes

-- Only the AKS cluster supports Let's Encrypt integration as it requires a public IP
+- AKS/EKS/GKE clusters support Let's Encrypt integration but k3d does not as it requires a public IP
-- k3d cluster will not be able to complete the ACME challenge due to lack of public IP
 - Certificates are automatically stored and renewed by Traefik

 ## Prerequisites